sayedazharsabri/NodeJS-MySQL-User-Registration/README.md

 I used XAMPP PHPMyAdmin panel, you may use any other,

 #After clone please run

 npm install

 #it help, in installing dependencies

+In this project you will find
+- app.js
+- node express server
+- body parser
+- routers
+- controllers
+- model
+- util
+- databse connection details ( in proper development we naver keep configuration and credential details in file, here I just started the workshop so its for practice purpose)
+- in sql folder, there is a file with CRUD query examples